Sometimes, it’s not just the “baby blues”

 Are you a new mom feeling like Cecily did?

 CDPHP can help.
 If you’d like to speak with a licensed mental health counselor on the CDPHP Care Team, call 1-888-320-9584.
 You can also talk one-on-one with a CDPHP Care Team nurse or care coordinator by calling 1-800-365-4180.
 They can help you address your health needs by working closely with your doctor.
-Or use the Valera Health app, which has live chat options, among other features, such as personalized resources and care reminders.

 If you’re depressed or having thoughts of harming your baby or yourself, alert your physician immediately.